 A ram has two jobs.
-He has to get ALL the ewes pregnant, and then improve the next generation of the flock via his offspring.
+He has to get ALL the ewes pregnant and then improve the next generation of the flock via his offspring.

 Too often the rams are an afterthought!
-They stagger out from under the barberry hedge the day before mating starts, followed by a drove of blowflies, trying to walk on the only two feet that are free from foot rot, and with a scrotum like a small corduroy purse containing one and half rock-hard golf balls!
+They stagger out from under the barberry hedge the day before mating starts, followed by a drove of blowflies, trying to walk on the only two feet that are free from foot rot, and with a scrotum like a small corduroy purse containing one and a half rock-hard golf balls!

 Rams should be "fit but not fat"!
 They spend the whole six weeks of mating "sniff-hunting" the ewes, so never rest or eat much.
 A ram's feet must be in perfect order with no foot rot or abscesses.
 His scrotum should be a "whopper" as scrotal size indicates sperm production and hence fertility.
 When you palpate the testicles inside the scrotum they should both feel large, firm and move freely.
 If there are adhesions then suspect trouble.

 When rams are ready for mating the bare skin around their faces, belly and scrotum goes pink.
 They are "in the pink" of condition.
 They also should stink like a billy goat!
 The smell has an important function - it comes from the grease in the wool and contains a male pheromone that induces ovulation in the ewe.
 It's a real "switch-on" for ewes so welcome it, even if you're told to undress at the door!